iainctduncan/papers/source/background.rst

 Finally, we have what is arguably the most powerful approach to computer music programming: the hybrid.
-While early versions of the tools for each of the previously examined families were very much all-or-nothing scenarios, as programming tools and computers have improved, it has become practical to make computer music using more than one approach in an integrated system.
+While early versions of the tools in each of the previously examined families were very much all-or-nothing scenarios, as programming tools and computers have improved, it has become practical to make computer music using more than one approach at a time, in an integrated system.
-This has been explored in a wide variety of schemas.
-One can now run Csound from with a C++ or Python program, interacting with the Csound engine using its application programming interface (API).
+This has been explored in a wide variety of schemas, for example: one can now run Csound from with a C++ or Python program, interacting with the Csound engine using its application programming interface (API);
-One can run Csound or SuperCollider inside a visual patcher, using open-source extensions to Max and Pd that embed the DSL engine.
+one can run Csound or SuperCollider inside a visual patcher, using open-source extensions to Max and Pd that embed the DSL engine;
-One can run a general purpose languauge, to some degree, inside a music DSL, such as Python inside Csound (CITE Andrés Cabrera).
+one can run a general purpose languauge inside a music DSL, such as Python inside Csound (CITE Andrés Cabrera);
-And one can run a general purpose language inside a visual patcher, the most common of these being the JavaScript engine available as part of Max.
+and one can run a general purpose language inside a visual patcher, the most common of these being the JavaScript engine available as part of Max.

-Note that this differs from *extending* the patcher with C or C++, as the JavaScript integration layer is much more practical for a composer-programmer.
+Note that these examples differ from the previously mentioned practice of *extending* a patching language or DSL with C or C++.
+In these hybrid scenarios, the embedded general purpopse language is used by the *composer-programmer* to make piece specific code, rather than creating reusable tools in the environments extension language.
 However, it is feasible to prototype algorithms in an embedded high-level language such as JavaScript, porting them later to the extension language (C or C++) once they have reached sufficient complexity and stability to warrant the work.

-The combination of these approaches provides the programmer with a great deal more in options.
-They can, for example, use visual patching to quickly make a performer interaction layer, have this layer interact with a scored piece in the CSound engine, and simulatenously use JavaScript to drive complex algorithms that interact with the piece, providing, in essence, the best of all worlds.
+In the hybrid scenario, the combination of the various platofrms provides the programmer with a great deal more in options.
+One could, for example, use visual patching to quickly make a performer interaction layer, have this layer interact with a scored piece in the CSound engine, and simulatenously use JavaScript to drive complex algorithms that interact with the piece.

 The cost of this approach is simply that it requires the programmer to learn more - a great deal more.
-Not only must they be familiar with each of the individual tools used in the hybrid, but they must also learn how these integrate with each other.
+Not only must they be familiar with each of the individual tools comprising the hybrid, but they must also learn how these integrate with each other.
-And this requires not just learning the integration layer (e.g., the nuances of the csound~ objects interaction with Max), but typically also understanding the host layer's operating model in greater depth than is required of the typical user.
+This requires not just learning the integration layer (e.g., the nuances of the csound~ objects interaction with Max), but typically also understanding the host layer's operating model in greater depth than is required of the typical user.
 For example, synchronizing the Csound score scheduler and the Max global transport requires knowing each of these to a degree beyond that required of the regular Csound or Max user.

-Nonetheless, the advantages of this approach are profound.
+Nonetheless, the advantages of the hybrid approach are profound.
 The hybrid programmer has the opportunity to prototype tools in the environment that presents the least work, and to move them to a more appropriate environment as they grow in complexity.